vishwajeettoppo/vishwajeettoppo/README.md

 # Hi there, I'm Vishwajeet 👋
-I'm a final-year Computer Science student at IIITDM Jabalpur, specializing in building modern web and mobile applications.
+I'm a graduate with a B.Tech in Computer Science from IIITDM Jabalpur, specializing in full-stack development, building modern web and mobile applications.

 ## 🚀 Skills
 - **Frontend**: React.js, Next.js, HTML, CSS, Tailwind CSS